Clarkias & Beeblossoms

 What are they?

-This is a genus of over 40 upright, annual plants that are almost exclusively native to western North America.
+This is a group of annual or short-lived perennial plants that are almost exclusively native to western North America.
 They are related to the willowherbs and evening-primroses in the family Onagraceae and several species are grown in the UK as garden plants for their long display of bright flowers.

 Where are they found?

-Introduced as summer annuals for gardens, these plants are occasionally found where they have self-seeded on roadsides or rough ground.
+Introduced as summer annuals or perennials for gardens, these plants are occasionally found where they have self-seeded on roadsides or rough ground.

 Identification